LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 1 patientX   male             1
 ```
 ***
-We can also use order to arrange multiple columns in a data.frame by providing multiple vectors to order() function.
+We can also use order to arrange multiple columns in a data frame by providing multiple vectors to order() function.
 Ordering will be performed in order of arguments.

 ```r